apache/flink/docs/content/docs/dev/configuration/gradle.md

 dependencies (i.e. using the filesystem connector with JSON format), you do not need to create an uber/fat JAR or shade any dependencies.

+You can use the command `gradle clean installDist`.
+If you are using a [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html), this would be `./gradlew clean installDist`.

 If you want to create a JAR for a Flink Job and use external dependencies not built into the Flink distribution, you can either add them to the classpath of the distribution or shade them into your uber/fat application JAR.

-To create an uber/fat JAR, you can use the command `gradle clean installDist` or `gradle clean installShadowDist`, which will produce a single fat JAR in `/build/install/yourProject/lib`.
-If you are using a [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html), this would be `./gradlew clean installDist` or `./gradlew clean installShadowDist`.
+You can use the command `gradle clean installShadowDist`, which will produce a single fat JAR in `/build/install/yourProject/lib`.
+If you are using a [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html), this would be `./gradlew clean installShadowDist`.

 With the generated uber/fat JAR, you can submit it to a local or remote cluster with: